wastebin/splat/README.md

 # Splat
 Splat is an RPG with roguelite gameplay elements that I’ve been working on.
+I was writing it in C++ at first, then I switched over to pure C (see [here](https://github.com/wastebin/splatc)), and now it’s in C-ish C++.

 Almost nothing is implemented.